Forget Rankings: Choose the School that's Right for YOU

 It’s important to remember that you should have a solid idea of your wants and needs before soliciting feedback, as it’s easy for your voice to get lost in the expectations, hopes or dreams of your family and school mentors.
 Their observations are important, but should only be one factor out of many for which you base your decision.

-Bottom line: Whether you're building a school list your junior year or making decisions your senior spring, choosing a college to attend should be your decision.
+Bottom line: Whether you're building a school list your junior year or making decisions your senior spring, choosing a college that's right for you should be your decision.